All You Need Is Crime

-All You Need Is Crime (Non ci resta che il crimine) is a 2019 Italian comedy film directed by Massimiliano Bruno.
+All You Need Is Crime (Non ci resta che il crimine) is a 2019 Italian crime comedy film directed by Massimiliano Bruno.

 Plot

 Three friends in Rome in 2018 make ends meet creating a "criminal tour" for the places that were the theater of the deeds of the Banda della Magliana, complete with vintage clothes.
 Suddenly, however, they are catapulted in 1982, during the 1982 FIFA World Cup, being faced with the real criminal Banda della Magliana, which at the time ran clandestine betting on soccer.